-Victims of domestic violence seeking remedies through the criminal justice system may use one or both of two available legal options:
+Victims of domestic violence can seek legal remedies through the criminal justice system, through a civil action or both.

 A judge may order any or all of the following to be included within the Protection From Abuse order

 - Prohibit contact of the respondent with the applicant